-The knee is not explained, several hypothesis:

-- change of composition 1.

-- 2. 3. different production respect to low energy

-- unexpected phenomena

-Most of the cosmic ray events in Nautilus are coming from the knee region
+- The knee is not explained, several hypothesis: - 1) change of composition - 2) different production respect to low energy - 3) unexpected phenomena - Most of the cosmic ray events in Nautilus are coming from the knee region rate of events in the bar large uncertainty for events having many particles (for example multi-hadrons) due to incertitude in the experimental measurements and in the simulations

-Cosmic rays: rate of events in the bar
+Cosmic rays:

 - The three components (muons,hadrons,EAS) arrive together.
-But for purpose of simplicity the three components have been treated separately in the calculation for the effects on a resonant bar antenna. - The maximum energy flow is in the core of the shower, near the direction of the primary. - the calculations up to now are done for single components - large uncertainty for events having many particles (for example multi-hadrons) due to incertitude in the experimental measurements and in the simulations - Evaluations: E Amaldi G Pizzella Nuovo Cimento 9C 1986 (analytic)
+But for purpose of simplicity the three components have been treated separately in the calculation for the effects on a resonant bar antenna. - The maximum energy flow is in the core of the shower, near the direction of the primary. - the calculations up to now are done for single components